Aliases for DPP4 Gene

 GeneCards Summary for DPP4 Gene

-DPP4 (Dipeptidyl-Peptidase 4) is a Protein Coding gene.
-Diseases associated with DPP4 include nasopharyngitis and mental depression.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Peptide hormone metabolism.
+DPP4 (Dipeptidyl Peptidase 4) is a Protein Coding gene.
+Diseases associated with DPP4 include nasopharyngitis and endocrine pancreas disease.
+Among its related pathways are Transport to the Golgi and subsequent modification and Peptide hormone metabolism.
 GO annotations related to this gene include protein homodimerization activity and receptor binding.
 An important paralog of this gene is FAP.

 UniProtKB/Swiss-Prot for DPP4 Gene